jayshah19949596/CarNd-Path-Planning/README.md

-# CarND-Path-Planning-Project
+# Path-Planning-Project

 This repository contains C++ code for implementation of Path Planner.
-This path of waypoints is used to fed to the controller module of a car running on a highway.
-This task was implemented to partially fulfill Term-III goals of Udacity's self driving car nanodegree program.

 ## Background